shanalii/fast_script_python/README.md

 * ddscriptv13.bash - The most updated version of the original Bash script
 * LICENSE - The MIT License under which this project is licensed
 * README.md - This file
+* ddpython_report.pdf - A written report on this project's motivations, process, and results

 ## Getting Started